FrankPassalacqua88/Group_Project/README.md

 - [x] 3/01 - Class; discuss Random Forest as machine learning module and assign team tasks
 - [ ] 3/05 - Check-in to review progress of each task

-A list of team tasks has been documented and can be viewed here: **ADD FILE WITH TASKS**
+A list of team tasks has been documented and can be viewed here: [Team Notes](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/4bf8de5c99385051b0ad16081716bf3c53ba59b7/Admin/Team_Notes.docx)

 ### Machine Learning Model